The CLT in high dimensions: quantitative bounds via martingale embedding: Convergence rates in transportation distance

-where, again, $A_t^\dagger$ denotes the pseudo-inverse of $A_t$ and $\mathrm{min}(A_t^\dagger, \mathrm{I_d})$ is the unique matrix which is diagonalizable with respect to the same basis as $A_t^\dagger$ and such that each of its eigenvalues corresponds to an an eigenvalue of $A_t^\dagger$ truncated at $1$.
+where, again, $A_t^\dagger$ denotes the pseudo-inverse of $A_t$ and $\mathrm{min}(A_t^\dagger, \mathrm{I}_d)$ is the unique matrix which is diagonalizable with respect to the same basis as $A_t^\dagger$ and such that each of its eigenvalues corresponds to an an eigenvalue of $A_t^\dagger$ truncated at $1$.
 Since $\mathrm{Tr}\left(A_tA_t^\dagger\right) \geq 1$ whenever $t \leq \tau$, then the conditions of Proposition \ref{finite} are clearly met for $t_0 = 1$ and $a_\tau$ has the law of $\mu$.

 In order to use Theorem \ref{main}, we will also need to demonstrate that $\tau$ has subexponential tails in the sense of \eqref{sub-exponential}.
-For this, we first relate $\tau$ to the stopping time $T$. \begin{lemma} $\tau\leq 1 + \frac{9}{T}$. \end{lemma} \begin{proof} Let $\Sigma_t$ be as in Proposition \ref{prop:sigma-evolution}.
-Since the density of $\mu_t$ is proportional to the density of $\mu$ times a Gaussian of covariance $\Sigma$, an application of the Brascamp-Lieb inequality (see \cite{harge2004convex} for details) shows that $A_t = \mathrm{Cov}(\mu_t) \preceq \Sigma_t$.
-In particular, this means that for $t > T$,
+For this, we first relate $\tau$ to the stopping time $T$. \begin{lemma} $\tau< 1 + \frac{4}{T}$. \end{lemma} \begin{proof} Let $\Sigma_t$ be as in Proposition \ref{prop:sigma-evolution}.
+As described in the proposition, $\mu_t$ is proportional to $\mu$ times a Gaussian of covariance $\Sigma_t$, on an appropriate affine subspace.
+In this case, an application of the Brascamp-Lieb inequality (see \cite{harge2004convex} for details) shows that $A_t = \mathrm{Cov}(\mu_t) \preceq \Sigma_t$.
+In particular, this means that for $t > T$, when restricted to the orthogonal complement of $\ker(A_t)$, the following inequality holds,